bigomics/omicsplayground/docs/install.rst

 Installation
 ================================================================================

-The current version of the Omics Playground software is implemented in R using the `Shiny <https://shiny.rstudio.com/>`__ web application framework.
 You can either run the platform from the source code, or download the docker image.

 Run from source code
 --------------------------------------------------------------------------------

+Omics Playground is implemented in R using the `Shiny Server
+<https://shiny.rstudio.com/>`__ web application framework.
+You will
+need R and Shiny Server installed to run Omics Playground.

 The source code of the platform is available on `GitHub <https://github.com/bigomics/omicsplayground>`__.
-You can download the latest release of the software (includes more data files) by cloning the repository.
+You can download the latest release of the software by cloning the repository.
 Below, we explain the steps required to set up the platform from the source code: